runwhen-contrib/rw-cli-codecollection/codebundles/k8s-chaos-workload/README.md

-# Kubernetes Namespace Chaos Engineering
+# Kubernetes Workload Chaos Engineering

-This codebundle provides chaos injection for kubernetes namespaces
+This codebundle provides chaos injection for a specific workload within a Kubernetes namespace.

-## Tasks

-`Test Namespace Highly Available`
-`Test Node Drain`
-`Mangle Service Selector`
-`Mangle Service Port`
-`Fill Pod Tmp`

 ## Configuration
 The TaskSet requires initialization to import necessary secrets, services, and user variables.
 The following variables should be set: